deltachat/deltachat-pages/es/help.md

   (we try hard to make the app work in background, but [systems tend to kill apps](https://dontkillmyapp.com), unfortunately)

 - Delta Chat is **already logged in** on the destination device?
-  You can use multiple accounts per device, just [add another account](#multiple-accounts)
+  You can use multiple profiles per device, just [add another profile](#multiple-accounts)

 - If you still have problems or if you **cannot scan a QR code** try the **manual transfer** described below